 - May increase fertility

-Additional strawberry nutrition for women and some for men, too
+Additional health benefits for women and some for men, too

 If you’re still wondering why are strawberries good for you, there are so many more ways strawberries benefit women that you need to discover.